iechor/docs/content/network/drivers/bridge.md

   are superior ways to share environment variables.
 A few ideas:

-  - Multiple containers can mount a file or directory containing the shared information, using a Docker volume.
+  - Multiple containers can mount a file or directory containing the shared information, using a iEchor volume.

-  - Multiple containers can be started together using `docker-compose` and the compose file can define the shared variables.
+  - Multiple containers can be started together using `iechor-compose` and the compose file can define the shared variables.

   - You can use swarm services instead of standalone containers, and take